Database Registration

 status: {}

-Tip: the API server deployment manifest is quite long, look for a volumes secret called “config-database-volume”.
+Tip: the API server deployment manifest is quite long, look for a volume’s secret called “config-database-volume”.
 It should have a default secretName in the form -empty-database-array

 Validate the edited manifest: